AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

       Use case ends.

 * 3b.
 The chosen foodplace is on the wishlist.
     * 3a1.
-BiteBuddy removes the foodplace from the wishlist
+BiteBuddy removes the foodplace from the wishlist.

       Use case resumes from step 4.